Castiglione di Sicilia

-Castiglione di Sicilia is resting on a hill on the north side of Etna, in the middle of the valley that the river Alcantara digs between Randazzo and Taormina.
-To see it from afar, it is the archetype of the typical hilltop village, with houses perched along the slope.
+Castiglione di Sicilia, perched on a hill on the northern slope of Etna, lies in the centre of the valley that the Alcantara river carves out between Randazzo and Taormina.

-The first, significant traces of urbanisation, are in a document of Ruggero I (Roger I), who named the town “Castrileonis“, i.e. Great Castle in 1092.
+The first significant traces of urbanisation date back to 1092, in a document in which Ruggero I named the locality “Castrileonis“, i.e. Castello Grande – Great Castle.

-A stone’s throw away stands the seventeenth-century Church of Sant’Antonio.
-Climbing up a steep and narrow road, you find yourself in front of the apse of the Church of San Pietro which dates back to 1105.
-There are many religious places in this small village, right next to San Pietro stands the eighteenth century church and the adjoining monastery of San Benedetto.
+A few steps away stands the 17th-century Church of Sant’Antonio.
+A steep, narrow street leads to the apse of the Church of Saints Peter and Paul, which dates back to 1105.
+There are many religious places in this small village!
+Right next to San Pietro is the 18th-century Church and the adjoining Monastery of San Benedetto.

-Descending from another side of the square, you find the church of Norman origin of San Marco, dating back to the XII century.
-Starting from San Marco and taking a narrow staircase you reach the ruins of a Byzantine fortification that residents call Castidduzzu (Castelluccio).
+Going down another side of the square, you come across the Church of San Marco, of Norman origin and dating from the 12th century.
+From here, a narrow flight of steps leads up to the ruins of a Byzantine fortification that the locals call Castidduzzu (Castelluccio).

-Leaving the village you will reach one of the most beautiful places in the town, where it endures what is perhaps the true symbol of Castiglione: “U Cannizzu”.
+Leaving the village we reach one of the most enchanting sites in the town, where there is what is perhaps the true symbol of Castiglione di Sicilia: “U Cannizzu”.